cedar-policy/cedar/cedar-policy/README.md

 If you'd like to see more details on what can be expressed as Cedar policies, see the [documentation](https://docs.cedarpolicy.com/what-is-cedar.html).

 Examples of how to use Cedar in an application are contained in the repository [cedar-examples](https://github.com/cedar-policy/cedar-examples).
-The most full-featured of these is [TinyTodo](https://github
-.com/cedar-policy/cedar-examples/tree/main/tinytodo), which is a simple task list management service whose users' requests, sent as HTTP messages, are authorized by Cedar.
+The most full-featured of these is [TinyTodo](https://github.com/cedar-policy/cedar-examples/tree/main/tinytodo), which is a simple task list management service whose users' requests, sent as HTTP messages, are authorized by Cedar.

 ## Documentation

-General documentation for Cedar is available at [docs.cedarpolicy.com](https://docs.cedarpolicy.com), with docs source code in the [cedar-policy/cedar-docs](https://github.com/cedar-policy/cedar-docs/) rep ository.
+General documentation for Cedar is available at [docs.cedarpolicy.com](https://docs.cedarpolicy.com), with docs source code in the [cedar-policy/cedar-docs](https://github.com/cedar-policy/cedar-docs/) repository.

-Generated documentation for the latest version of the Rust crates can be accesse [on docs.rs](https://docs.rs/cedar-policy).
+Generated documentation for the latest version of the Rust crates can be accessed [on docs.rs](https://docs.rs/cedar-policy).

 ## Building